2025 Singaporean general election: Other constitutional changes

-Amendments were made by the ELD, together with the Ministry of Home Affairs and Ministry of Digital Development and Information (MDDI).
-It was announced that, if they were foreigners or Permanent Residents (PRs), family members of candidates would not need the candidates' written authorisation (or that of their election agents) to participate in election activities, though direct involvement in politics, such as canvassing, would still be prohibited, with this regulation extending to minors under the age of 16.
-On 31 May 2024, the ELD announced that the Returning Officer, appointed by the Prime Minister, would have the authority to instruct individuals and social media platforms to remove online election advertisements in violation of election regulations.
+The ELD made amendments together with the Ministry of Home Affairs (MHA) and Ministry of Digital Development and Information (MDDI).
+It was announced that, if they were foreign or permanent residents (PRs), family members (including minors under the age of 16) of candidates would not need the candidates' written authorisation (or that of their election agents) to participate in election activities, though direct involvement in politics, such as canvassing, would still be prohibited.
+On 31 May 2024, the ELD announced that the returning officer, appointed by the prime minister, would be authorised to instruct individuals and social media platforms to remove online election advertisements violating election regulations.

 The ELD stated on 15 October 2024 that special arrangements at nursing homes, first implemented in the 2023 presidential election, would be discontinued due to logistical constraints and mixed reception.
+On the same day, Parliament passed a law—which extended to digitally generated or manipulated online content presenting a false account of a candidate's statements or conduct—banning deepfakes of candidates during elections.
 A spending limit is set for electoral campaigns; on 27 March 2025, it was raised to S$5 per elector per constituency from $4 to account for inflation.

-After the writ of election was issued, the ELD announced further campaigning regulations banning deepfake technology (such as digitally manipulated online material or advertising that misrepresent a candidate's speech or action), which came in light after such a video of former President Halimah Yacob surfaced online on the same day.
-No new banners, flags, and posters were allowed to be posted until the start of campaigning, with exceptions for some used as permanent location markers, or existing ones placed in the constituency prior to the issuance (such as Town Council banners); Aetos Security Management was allowed to take down posters at its own discretion if there were violations.
+New banners, flags, and posters were prohibited from being posted until the start of campaigning, with exceptions for some used as permanent location markers, or existing ones placed prior to the prohibition (such as town council banners); Aetos Security Management was authorised to take down violating posters at its own discretion.